 The crop requires constantly hot (25-350c) and moist climate with a well-distributed annual rainfall of at least 1300-1500mm occurring mainly in the 9 months of the crop’s growth.
-The forest areas of the Ashanti, Central, Volta, Eastern and the Brong Ahafo Regions are suited for ginger production.
+The forest areas of the Ashanti, Central, Volta, Eastern and the Brong Ahafo Regions are good areas for ginger production.

 Ginger does well in slightly acidic to neutral, well-drained soils rich in nutrients and organic matter.
-Soils with pH lower than 5 should be limed.
+Lime soils with pH lower than 5.
 Select land with a gentle slope.
 Avoid waterlogged or imperfectly drained soils as they retard shoot growth.

 To produce well-shaped rhizomes, thoroughly clear bush, remove root stumps, plough deeply and harrow.
-Raise beds 1.2-1.8m wide or ridges 60-90cm apart for planting.
+Then, raise beds 1.2-1.8m wide or ridges 60-90cm apart for planting.
 Ginger can also be grown on the flat. (comment: it is best to practise no-till where suitable.
 No burning and ploughing)

 1500-2000 kg/ha setts(2.5-5 cm long cured rhizomes).

 Use setts with at least two or more viable buds.
 Dip in EPA approved fungicide solution, air-dry and store for a day or two before planting.
-The setts may be sown directly or nursed and transplanted 4-8 cm deep when the rains start.
+The setts are sown directly or nursed and transplanted 4-8 cm deep when the rains start.

 25-45 cm between rows and 15-20 cm within rows (about 268,750 plants/ha)

 Mulch with non-seeded dry grass, rice husks, dried cocoa husks or plastic mulch to conserve moisture and control weeds.
-First mulch should be spread at planting.
+First, spread mulch at planting.

 To avoid exposure of rhizomes to the sun, earthen up as and when necessary. (comment: no need under no-till when there is mulch cover).